-Under this preferred alternative, Dow or a third party would complete purchase of the selected parcels using an interest-bearing trust account funded at \$1.2 million by Dow.
-After purchase, the parcels would be transferred to the United States.
-Based on current information, the Trustees anticipate that this funding would be sufficient to purchase at least 200 acres of suitable land.
-If Dow is not able to find willing sellers of suitable property in 5 years, despite its best efforts, then the remaining funds would be transferred to the Trustees.
-The Trustees would then spend these funds consistent with the Consent Decree, other funding from the settlement as described in this RP/EA, and, to the extent possible, prioritizing projects or activities that provide benefits to hunting.
+Under this Selected Alternative, Dow or a third party will complete purchase of the selected parcels using an interest-bearing trust account funded at \$1.2 million by Dow.
+After purchase, the parcels will be transferred to the United States.
+Based on current information, the Trustees anticipate that this funding will be sufficient to purchase at least 200 acres of suitable land.
+If Dow is not able to find willing sellers of suitable property in 5 years, despite its best efforts, then the remaining funds will be transferred to the Trustees.
+The Trustees will then spend these funds consistent with the Consent Decree, other funding from the settlement as described in this RP/EA, and, to the extent possible, prioritizing projects or activities that provide benefits to hunting.